cloudfoundry-attic/cf-riak-cs-release/README.md

 This project is based on [BrianMMcClain/riak-release](https://github.com/BrianMMcClain/riak-release).

-## Create the release

-When you create the bosh release, you will be asked for a name; use `riak-cs`.

 ## Deployment

-1. First create the release, naming it _riak-cs_.
+1. First create the release, naming it `cf-riak-cs`.
 1. Then upload the release.
 1. Finally make sure you have uploaded the appropriate stemcell for your deployment (either vsphere or warden)